House & Garden: World Premiere Reviews

 House features Teddy Platt (Robert Blythe) as the alcoholic philanderer and aspiring MP whose betrayed wife (Eileen Battye, superb) pretends she is both inaudible and invisible because of Teddy's affair with the local doctor's wife.
 Meanwhile Teddy's daughter the precocious Sally, a schoolgirl - rejects the nice young man hopelessly in love with her and gets her fingers burnt by flirting with a creepy Mandelson apparatchik who has come to lunch to encourage Teddy's candidacy.

-Garden play with the evening's farce. as she goes berserk in the bushes, driven to mute and raving despair by her rejection.
+Janie Dee's appearance (as Teddy's bit on the side) provides the Garden play with the evening's farce. as she goes berserk in the bushes, driven to mute and raving despair by her rejection.
 That bit doesn't quite work and, anyway, I'm not sure Blythe's portrayal of Teddy entirely convinced me of his magnetic effect on women.

 Still, she's gorgeous and there's also a French film star - the no less delightful Sabine Azéma - who contributes a magnificently boozy routine at the lunch party.
 Watch out too for Barry McCarthy as the dithering, good-natured cuckold, Giles.

-House & Garden later this year?
+Alas, there's defeatist talk of the plays not transferring to London.
+This would be a damn shame.
+The Royal Court, disgracefully, has never staged an Ayckbourn play - why not open its new twin auditorium with House & Garden later this year?
 The National Theatre could even ask him to write an extra play maybe called Conservatory and perform them simultaneously on its three auditoria.
 Something must be done.
 It would be a scandal to let this pioneering double go no further than the Yorkshire coast."

 (Mail On Sunday, 16 July 1999)